algermissen/cassandra-ruby-queue/README.md

-**UPDATE**: This design has spawned an [email thread](http://mail-archives.apache.org/mod_mbox/cassandra-user/201410.mbox/%3c73336ABA-90FD-4821-8501-ACC8A6E4ED52@nordsc.com%3e) on the Cassandra mailing list where it has been pointed out that the Netflix approach by which this project is inspired, has several problems and that the design not sufficiently solve the tombstones problem for significant workloads.
-I will be exploring a modified approach where the due time is part of the partition key.
+**UPDATE**: This design has spawned an [email thread](http://mail-archives.apache.org/mod_mbox/cassandra-user/201410.mbox/%3c73336ABA-90FD-4821-8501-ACC8A6E4ED52@nordsc.com%3e) on the Cassandra mailing list where it has been pointed out that the Netflix approach by which this project is inspired, has several problems and that the design does not sufficiently solve the tombstones problem for significant workloads.
+I will explore a modified approach where the due time is part of the partition key.

 As an eventually consistent database, Cassandra cannot immediately erase